-6. California Environmental Quality Act (CEQA).
+7. California Environmental Quality Act (CEQA).
 Section 13096 of the Commission's Code of Regulations requires Commission approval of Coastal Development Permits to be supported by a finding showing the permit, as conditioned, to be consistent with any applicable requirements of the California Environmental Quality Act (CEQA).
 Section 21080.5(d)(2)(i) of CEQA prohibits a proposed development from being approved if there are feasible alternatives or feasible mitigation measures available which would substantially lessen any significant adverse impact which the activity may have on the environment.

-The proposed project has been found consistent with the hazards, public access and visual resource policies of the Coastal Act, and has been conditioned to address future maintenance needs and to waive Commission liability.
-Mitigation measures, including the private funding of public access improvements will minimize all adverse environmental impacts.
-As conditioned, there are no feasible alternatives or feasible mitigation measures available which would substantially lessen any significant adverse impact which the activity may have on the environmentally-damaging feasible alternative and can be found consistent with the requirements of the Coastal Act to conform to CEQA.
+The proposed project has been found consistent with the hazards, public access and visual resource policies of the Coastal Act, as conditioned to address future maintenance needs and to waive Commission liability.
+Mitigation measures, including the private funding of public access improvements, will minimize all adverse environmental impacts.
+As conditioned, there are no feasible alternatives or feasible mitigation measures available which would substantially lessen any significant adverse impact which the activity may have on the environment.
+Therefore, the Commission finds that the proposed project is the least environmentally-damaging feasible alternative and can be found consistent with the requirements of the Coastal Act to conform to CEQA.